Drink Driving and Drug Driving Courses

 Know The Risk and Reversed are ACT courses for repeat offenders under 0.08 and for first and repeat offenders above 0.08 or repeat drug-drivers or for those who refuse or fail to provide a sample or take a test (whether first offence or subsequent).

-Know The Risk involves two three-hour sessions a week apart and costs $230, with a discount for concession card holders.
-Similarly, Reversed is two three-hour sessions a week apart and costs $220 ($180 concession)
+Know The Risk involves two three-hour sessions a week apart and costs $255, with a discount for concession card holders.

 The Queanbeyan Local Court accepts the above programs in mitigation of offences sentenced before it.